 5G Cellular IoT

 Unlike the cellular IoT options above, 5G has yet to be officially defined.
 Next Generation Mobile Networks Alliance (NGMN) is pushing for specs for it to be 40 times faster than 4G while supporting up to 1 million connections per square kilometer.
 5G is already enabling high-bandwidth, high-speed applications for Ultra-HD (4k) streaming, self-driving car connectivity, or VR/AR applications, such as Verizon and Samsung showcased at the Superbowl and Olympics respectively.
 What will the future hold?

 If you are a cellular carrier provider, you will be forced to choose a technology to deploy to meet the narrowband IoT applications.

 For the rest of us, it’s important to understand that these different options do not necessarily have to be mutually exclusive.
-This extends to other LPWAN players like SigFox, LoRa, Weightless, and Ingenu (read more at Calum McClelland’s “Which LPWAN Technology is Right for You”).
+This extends to other LPWAN players like SigFox, LoRa, and Weightless (read more at Calum McClelland’s “Which LPWAN Technology is Right for You”).

 IoT covers a broad spectrum of applications.
 Sometimes you need high bandwidth, as with real-time surveillance.
 For asset tracking, data throughput is small, but there are inevitably many handovers as objects move.
 Smart meters and many smart city use-cases require small data transfer once or twice a day.
 This means that no one technology (even 5G) may fit the specific needs of an IoT solution/device.